FahadulShadhin/teebay/Part_4_documentation.md

 - `src/gql/queries` has the GraphQL queries to fetch data
 - `src/gql/mutation` has the GraphQL mutation for modifying data (create/update/delete)
 - `src/utils` has the utility/helper functions

+## Areas to improve:

+- Didn't use **Apollo cache**
+  - Forgot to use apollo caching :/
+  - Need to re-think where and when caching can be implemented
+  - Need to reduce refetch
+- Navigation can be improved
+  - Front end routers need to be more structured
+  - Navigating with browsers back-forward buttons feels inconsistent (specially in bought-sold-borrowed-lent page)
+  - A global navigation system is needed